Myles Cale: College career

 On December 23, 2020, Cale scored a career-high 30 points in a 78–67 win against Georgetown.
 As a senior, he averaged 11.6 points per game while shooting 44.8 percent.
 Following the season, Cale announced that he would take advantage of the NCAA's offer of an additional season of eligibility granted due to the COVID-19 pandemic.
 In his fifth season debut, he passed 1,000 career collegiate points and finished with 15 points, six rebounds and two assists in a 93–49 win against Fairleigh Dickinson.
 On November 22, 2021, Cale strained his groin during a loss against Ohio State, causing him to miss several games.
 He returned from the injury on December 4, in a win against Nyack College.
 As a fifth-year senior, Cale averaged 9.8 points and 3.9 rebounds per game.

 Professional career

+Greensboro Swarm (2022)

 In November 2022, Cale signed with the Greensboro Swarm of the NBA G League.

+Limburg United (2022–2024)

 On December 2, he signed with Limburg United of the BNXT League.
+During his second season, Cale averaged 16.5 points, 4.8 rebounds, 2.8 assists, and 1.4 steals per game and helped the team win the Belgian Cup.

+Aquila Trento (2024–2025)

 On June 16, 2024, he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).
+He averaged 11.3 points, 3.6 rebounds, and 1.9 assists per game in the Italian league.

+FC Barcelona (2025–2026)

-On June 20, 2025, Cale signed a one year contract with FC Barcelona of the Liga ACB and EuroLeague.
+On June 20, 2025, Cale signed a one-year contract with FC Barcelona of the Liga ACB and EuroLeague.
+On June 30, 2026, Cale left Barcelona upon the expiration of his contract.

+ASVEL (2026–present)

+On August 19, 2026, Cale signed with LDLC ASVEL of the French LNB Élite and the EuroLeague.